Chad

 Description of the mission

-Première Urgence Internationale has been present in Chad since 2004, where it has been working with Sudanese refugees fleeing Darfur as well as with the Chadian host populations.
+Première Urgence Internationale has been present in Chad since 2004 in the province of Ouaddaï, where it worked with Sudanese refugees fleeing Darfur, as well as with the Chadian host populations.

-Since then, the NGO has developed responses in food security and economic recovery.
-However, since 2016, health and nutrition have been at the heart of Première Urgence Internationale’s interventions in Chad.
-The NGO is deployed in the departments of Assoungha and Ouara in the east of the country (Ouaddaï region).
-Since 2020, it has been supporting the health district of Abéché in the prevention and fight against malnutrition.
+Since then, the NGO has developed responses in the areas of food security and economic recovery, and since 2016 more specifically in health and nutrition, two sectors that are now at the heart of Première Urgence Internationale’s interventions in Chad.
+The teams support the development of the health district of Abéché and its health personnel.

 Premiere Urgence Internationale in action